Sharika999/Wild_Route/README.md

 - **Google Maps API** for navigation and location services
 - **Dart** for app programming

+## Team Details
+This project was developed by the team MILKY WAY, consisting of:
+Sharika,Vitesh,Sneha,Sitikanth

+## Acknowledgments
+We are excited to announce that WildRoute was awarded first place at Krithoathon 2.0, held at VNR VJIET on June 14th and 15th, 2024, organized by Krithomedh VNR VJIET.
+Our innovative approach to promoting sustainable travel impressed the jury from Intripid, whose excellent advice and invaluable feedback were crucial in achieving this.

 ## Installation

 To set up WildRoute locally on your machine, follow these steps: